Parallel Earth: 270247

 The Ryūdō weapon system, of which the sword was a component, was created during the Meiji Restoration.
 European and American economic policies in East Asia increasingly threatened Japanese sovereignty.
 The Perry Expedition proved that the nation’s defenses were laughably weak due in no small part to two hundred and twenty years of cultural and technological isolationism.
 The feudal lord and scholar Shimazu Nariakira criticized Japan’s policy of national seclusion by warning that “[if] we take the initiative, we can dominate; if we do not, we will be dominated.”

-In kaijū, the imperial leaders saw a handy metaphor.
-Massive and unstoppable, the creatures occupied a place of terror in the nation’s consciousness.
+In kaijū, the imperial leaders saw a convenient metaphor.
+Massive, destructive, and seemingly unstoppable, these creatures occupied a place of terror in the nation’s consciousness.
 But though they were familiar, they were not indigenous to Japan.
 Mastering Western technology to defeat this ancient foreign enemy, the government hoped, would cement the idea that modernization was not only wise but necessary.

 Recovered 32 years after the event itself, the sword lay wedged between rocky outcrops in the bay of Tokyo until it was spotted by curious children.
 Note the barnacle husks under the guard.